Welcome to Year 4!

 One piece of homework will be sent home each week (either English or maths based).
 A topic-based homework will also be sent, which will need to be completed at some point over the term.

->

-> Spelling practise is sent home each week and this should be completed in their homework books.
+Spelling practise is sent home each week and this should be completed in their homework books.
 A reminder of learning strategies is also added to help your child to independently complete this task.
-Thus us also a expectation of weekly homework.
+This is also an expectation of weekly homework.

->

-> Reading record logs should also be handed in weekly to enable the class teacher to monitor the amount read each week.
+Reading record logs should also be handed in weekly to enable the class teacher to monitor the amount read each week – this should be a minimum of three entries of 10 minutes or above.
 Children are able to complete these themselves with an adult signing to verify each week.

->

-> Hearing children read is still important but you may find your conversations shift to more discussions around the text to ensure they have fully understood what they have read.
+Hearing children read is still important but you may find your conversations shift to more discussions around the text to ensure they have fully understood what they have read.

 Within their handwriting, there is a greater emphasis on joining their letters.
 This speeds up their writing, to help support a quicker transference of their ideas to the page.

 In June of Year 4, the children will sit a government-led times table test.
 The expectation is that they have rapid recall of their times table facts up to 12 x 12.
 The test is computer-based and will allow the children 6 seconds to answer a multiplication question.
 The time limit is to ensure that children are recalling the fact rather than calculating it.
 A strong knowledge of times tables is vital in supporting their maths curriculum within Upper Key Stage 2 and beyond.